I am a voracious reader who loves to bake and enjoys books from almost every category of fiction, as well as biographies and memoirs.

 Rate the Recipe

-The Next Book in this series is A Court of Wings and Ruin.
+The next book in this series is A Court of Wings and Ruin.
 Sarah J. Maas also has another series that begins with the Throne of Glass.

-The Juliet Dark (Carol Goodman) series The Fairwick Chronicles begins with a book called Demon Lover, about a woman who falls in love with a man who is Fae,
+The Juliet Dark (Carol Goodman) series The Fairwick Chronicles begins with a book called Demon Lover, about a woman who falls in love with a man who is Fae, and more clever and powerful than she realizes, as well as being irresistible.

 Tess of the Road and the Seraphina series by Rachel Hartman also features a young woman who sacrificed much so her sister could have more, and overcome the limitations of her circumstances, and discovered the great power of her will to change her life.